bjscha03/Final-Banner-Site/public/images/materials/README.md

 - Home page quick quote material selection (if applicable)

 The image will expand to nearly full screen when clicked via the Lightbox component.

+## Mesh Vinyl Sample

+The mesh vinyl material image is saved as `mesh-vinyl.jpg` in this directory.

+The image shows a mesh vinyl banner with "Eagles Baseball" design on a chain-link fence, demonstrating the wind-through mesh material properties.

+This image is used in:
+- Design page material selection (MaterialCard.tsx)
+- Home page quick quote material selection (QuickQuote.tsx)

+The image will expand to nearly full screen when clicked via the Lightbox component.